dotnet/docs/docs/standard/microservices-architecture/microservice-ddd-cqrs-patterns/domain-events-design-implementation.md

 **Figure 9-16**.
 Domain event dispatcher using IoC

 You can build all the plumbing and artifacts to implement that approach by yourself.
-However, you can also use available libraries like [MediatR](https://github.com/jbogard/MediatR), which underneath the covers uses your IoT container.
+However, you can also use available libraries like [MediatR](https://github.com/jbogard/MediatR), which underneath the covers uses your IoC container.
 You can therefore directly use the predefined interfaces and the mediator object’s publish/dispatch methods.

 In code, you first need to register the event handler types in your IoC container, as shown in the following example at [eShopOnContainers Ordering microservice](https://github.com/dotnet-architecture/eShopOnContainers/blob/dev/src/Services/Ordering/Ordering.API/Infrastructure/AutofacModules/MediatorModule.cs):